 Connectors work in an active/active configuration to load balance application traffic.
 You must ensure that all connectors required to secure a given application must be able to reach the application.

-You can have the account administrator, configure a user as a connector administrator to perform connector configurations or have a custom administrator to manage the administration tasks for multiple resources using role-based access control in the Control Center.
+You can have the account administrator, configure a user as a connector administrator to perform connector configurations or have a custom administrator to manage the administration tasks for multiple resources using role-based access control in Control Center.